San Francisco Columbarium

 A Beaux-Arts Monument to the Dead

 The San Francisco Columbarium was built in 1898 by the Odd Fellows fraternal organization as a place to house cremated remains.
 It’s a neoclassical rotunda with a copper dome, four radiating wings, and over 8,500 niches holding urns of ashes.
-The building survived the 1906 earthquake, decades of neglect, and a 1934 citywide ban on most new burials.
+The building survived the 1906 earthquake, decades of neglect, and the city’s ban on new burials, in effect since 1901.
 It’s now one of the few places in San Francisco where you can still inter remains.

 What’s There